Emmsii/Planet-Trading-Game/README.md

 - Advanced planet generation: generate planet types based of distance from star and sizes.
 - Load in planet types from file?
 - Define what makes a planet type (temp, composition), assign planet types based off those values.
+- Starting planets: When player is assigned a starting planet, the server picks a random planet and replaces the values with starting planet values.

 # Terraforming
 - TODO: explain teraforming...